theREALevan/cs5643_impl1/PA1/PA1.md

 title: Assignment 1
 ---

 This assignment explores animations of deformable obejcts, and it has two parts.
 The first part is a 3D mass-and-spring cloth simulation, which simulates dynamic folding and wrinkling, but doesn't handle self-collisions in the cloth.
-The second part is a simulator for a 2D deformable Gingerman, with three types of constitutive models and impulse-based collision.
+The second part is a simulator for a 2D deformable gingerbread man, with three types of constitutive models and impulse-based collision.

 # Preamble: Setting up Taichi
 Install Taichi with `pip install taichi` and make sure you are able to run the [Julia Fractal](https://docs.taichi-lang.org/docs/hello_world).
 You also need the `pywavefront` package for reading the collision object.